NellowTCS/nellowtcs.github.io/_posts/2025-03-12-Making-Web-Apps.md

 ---

 ## 3) **Setting Up the Service Worker**
 The **service worker** caches important files and serves them when offline.
 Modify this if you need custom caching behavior.
+Note: The `"/"` and `"/index.html"` should be pointing to your root directory and index.html, if you are using GitHub Pages or have a subdomain, you may need to change those two.

 ### **service-worker.js**
 ```js